FerdinandGreiss/mm-lithography/README.md

 Hope this piece of software might be of use for others as well.
 The file is currently in a very simple organization.
 A single Python file generates the logic and imports hardware settings.
-The hardware configuration file generated with the Micro-Manager setup wizard.
+The hardware configuration file is generated with the Micro-Manager setup wizard.

-Once "mm-gui.py" is running, you can choose a txt file to import the positions that you want to expose.
+Once *mm-gui.py* is running, you can choose a txt file to import the positions that you want to expose.
 The defined positions map is superimposed onto the acquired image to make sure the spots for exposure are aligned nicely with the actual features.
 Each point is then scanned sequentially with the